arjav0112/Resume-customizer/README.md

 1. Clone this repository.
 2. Import the provided workflow JSON into your **n8n instance**.
-3. Configure your **Google Gemini API credentials** in n8n.
+3. Configure your **Google Gemini API credentials** and **customjs api** in n8n.
+4. Also download this community node - npm i @custom-js/n8n-nodes-pdf-toolkit
-4. Run the workflow and provide the required inputs.
+5. Run the workflow and provide the required inputs.

 ---